OF THE EXECUTIVE COMMITTEE OF THE

 In the County Chair’s absence the Vice-Chair, shall perform the duties of County Chair.
 In the absence of both the County Chair and the Vice Chair interim duties of office will devolve upon the other Officers in the order of their appointment.

-In the event of the County Chair’s resignation, disqualification, or death, an election to fill the vacancy shall be held promptly in accordance with Article III, Section 4 of these Bylaws.
+In the event of the County Chair’s resignation, disqualification, or death, an election to fill the vacancy shall be held promptly in accordance with Article III, Section 4 of these Supplemental Rules.
 There shall be no “acting chair.”

 Section 3.
 The Secretary and Assistant Secretary shall be elected by the Executive Committee and shall keep minutes and attendance records for all meetings of the Executive Committee, and perform such duties as required by the Texas Election Code.
-The Secretary shall prepare draft meeting minutes to include all votes which shall be distributed via email to the Precinct Chairs and Precinct Captains with a known email address within 20 days of that meeting.
-Such minutes shall be retained at the County Headquarters office and following approval and adoption by the Executive Committee shall be open to public inspection and posted on the County Party website within 60 days.
-The Assistant Secretary shall only be required to perform the duties of the Secretary as required by the Texas Election Code or as provided in these Bylaws when a vacancy has occurred in the office of Secretary.
+The Secretary shall prepare draft meeting minutes to include all votes which shall be posted on the County website, labeled as “DRAFT,’ and distributed via email to the Precinct Chairs and Precinct Leaders with a known email address within 20 days of that meeting.
+Such minutes shall be retained at the County Headquarters office and following approval and adoption by the Executive Committee shall be open to public inspection and posted on the County Party website within 20 days.
+The Assistant Secretary shall only be required to perform the duties of the Secretary as required by the Texas Election Code or as provided in these Supplemental Rules when a vacancy has occurred in the office of Secretary.
 In the absence of both the Secretary and Assistant Secretary at an Executive Committee meeting, the presiding officer shall appoint any member of the Executive Committee to keep the minutes.
-The Secretary and Assistant Secretary shall be elected at the first statutory Organizational Meeting of each newly-elected Executive Committee and shall serve for the same term as the Executive Committee.

 Section 4.
-The Precinct Chairs and Precinct Captains shall be responsible for carrying out the directions and resolutions of the Executive Committee in accordance with these Bylaws.
-The Precinct Chairs and Precinct Captains shall assist Republican Party candidates and shall have general responsibility for all Republican Party activities, functions, and campaigns within their respective precincts.
+The Precinct Chairs and Precinct Leaders shall be responsible for carrying out the directions and resolutions of the Executive Committee in accordance with these Supplemental Rules.
+The Precinct Chairs and Precinct Leaders shall assist Republican Party candidates and shall have general responsibility for all Republican Party activities, functions, and campaigns within their respective precincts.

 Section 5.
 The Executive Committee, as a body, shall not endorse one Republican over another in a contested primary race.
 No Republican Party of Tarrant County resources shall be used to recruit a Republican candidate to run against a Republican incumbent.
 All resources of the Republican Party of Tarrant County shall be made equally available to all Republican primary candidates.

 Section 1.
-Regular meetings of the Executive Committee shall be held the second Saturday of every odd-numbered month, except that in an emergency the County Chair may reschedule a regular meeting to occur earlier or later in the same month, subject to the notice requirements of Section 4.
+Regular meetings of the Executive Committee shall be held every odd-numbered month, and shall alternate between the second Thursday and the second Saturday of the month.
+In an emergency the County Chair may reschedule a regular meeting to occur earlier or later in the same month, subject to the notice requirements of Section 4.

 Section 2.
 The order of business for all regular meetings shall at minimum include: